bparanj/crystal/computer/memory/simm.md

 ### Key Features of SIMMs:

 1. **Form Factor**:
    - SIMMs are small circuit boards that hold memory chips.
-They typically come in 30-pin and 72-pin configurations.
+They  come in 30-pin and 72-pin configurations.

 2. **Single Data Path**:
    - Unlike DIMMs, which have separate electrical contacts on each side of the module, SIMMs have contacts that are redundant on both sides of the module, meaning each side of the contact is connected to the same data path.

 3. **Capacity**:
-   - SIMMs were available in various capacities, typically ranging from 256 KB to 64 MB.
+   - SIMMs were available in various capacities,  ranging from 256 KB to 64 MB.

 4. **Voltage**:
    - SIMMs usually operate at a voltage of 5V.